-Emily Kassie is an award-winning investigative journalist and filmmaker.
+Emily Kassie is an Emmy-nominated investigative journalist and filmmaker.

 She is currently the Director of Visual Projects at The Marshall Project.

 Her work focuses on human rights, corruption and violence, reporting for outlets including The New York Times, NBC, The Washington Post among others.
 She was the founding Creative Director of Highline, Huffington Post's investigative magazine, where she oversaw visual storytelling.

 She is a World Press Photo multimedia winner, a two-time PDN multimedia winner and the recipient of four National Press Photographers Association awards including a Multimedia Portfolio of the Year in 2016.
 In 2018 she was named International Photography Award's Motion Photographer of the Year.
 In 2015 she won an Academy Award for student documentary for her film 'I Married My Family's Killer'.
 Her most recent film, A Girl Named C, is premiering in October, 2018.